-From heart rate monitors that help you train in zones to hit specific targets to power meters that help you get the perfect spin for speed without the effort - this is the kit that’ll make your ride better.
+From heart rate monitors that help you train in zones to hit specific targets to power meters that help you get the perfect spin for speed without the effort – these are the very best cycling gadgets that’ll make your ride better.

 Best app: Zwift